< Previous Next >

 What Is Bitcoin?
 A Remarkably Easy to Understand Introduction to Cryptocurrency

 DISCLAIMER: None of the following is intended to be investment advice.
-Also, full disclosure, my links to various exchanges are referrals which I profit from.
-It actually benefits you to use them because we will both get an extra $10 worth of BTC for free if you deposit at least $100 to Coinbase.
-Thanks in advance if you follow the links when you make your accounts - and even if you don’t, I hope you find this article useful!
+Also, full disclosure, some of my links may be referrals which I profit from.
 Remember: Always do your own research.
 This is not financial advice, so do not make any purchases or sales based on the opinions written on this website.

 You’ve heard of Bitcoin.
 Maybe it was because you saw it on the news, or perhaps a friend let you in on the secret.